 Who supports redistribution?

-The ESS question used to assess support for redistribution asked participants to indicate if the government should take measures to reduce differences in income levels.
-The interviewer manual does not contain any additional instruction in relation to this question, so respondents provided their answers according to their understanding of the following wording: “Using this card, please say to what extent you agree or disagree with each of the following statements.
-The government should take measures to reduce differences in income levels”.
-The answer alternatives presented were “Agree strongly”, “Agree”, “Neither agree nor disagree”, “Disagree”, and “Disagree strongly”.
+The European Social Survey (ESS) question used to assess support for redistribution asked participants to indicate if the government should take measures to reduce differences in income levels.
+The interviewer manual does not contain any additional instruction in relation to this question, so respondents provided their answers according to their understanding of the following wording: ‘Using this card, please say to what extent you agree or disagree with each of the following statements: “The government should take measures to reduce differences in income levels”.’
+The answer alternatives presented were ‘Agree strongly’, ‘Agree’, ‘Neither agree nor disagree’, ‘Disagree’, and ‘Disagree strongly’.

-This question has been widely used across comparative studies on welfare attitudes and redistributive preferences (Finseraas 2009; Jaeger 2008; Lindqvist 2025).
+This question has been widely used across comparative studies on welfare attitudes and redistributive preferences (Finseraas, 2009; Jaeger, 2008; Lindqvist, 2025).
 However, recent studies have raised concerns in relation to the reliability of this question as a measurement of support for redistribution.
 Margalit and Raviv (2024) argue that reduction in income differences is too abstract and respondents in general do not link it to concrete redistributive measures.
-Similarly, it has been suggested that this question only captures a diffuse inclination to equality and that is why responses might be inconsistent with voting preferences across countries (Dallinger 2022).
+Similarly, it has been suggested that this question only captures a diffuse inclination to equality and that is why responses might be inconsistent with voting preferences across countries (Dallinger, 2022).
 Nevertheless, Breznau et al. (2025) argue that the absence of a relationship between this measurement and other expected correlates (voting preferences, support for concrete policies) is due to the omission of views on government (trust and perceptions of corruption) as a moderating variable.
 In addition, this report also describes support for more concrete welfare policies in Chapter 3.

-Similar to the main ESS question, the VS questionnaires also ask whether voters are in favour of wealth redistribution from the rich to the poor using a scale from 0 (‘fully oppose’) to 10 (‘fully favour’).
+Similar to the main ESS question, the Voter Survey (VS) questionnaires also ask whether voters are in favour of ‘wealth redistribution from the rich to the poor’ using a scale from 0 (‘fully oppose’) to 10 (‘fully favour’).
 The original scale of this variable was inverted for this analysis.
 So, in the results presented here, higher values indicate more in favour of redistribution.
-In economic terms wealth is a broader concept than income, encompassing all an individual’s assets including property, however respondents are not given any further information on its meaning.
+In economic terms, wealth is a broader concept than income, encompassing all an individual’s assets including property; however, respondents are not given any further information on its meaning.

 2.1 Higher support in Ireland compared to other northern European countries

-The overall levels of support for income redistribution in 2023 shown in Figure 2.1 is in line with the south/north geographical divide identified before (Meuleman et al. 2018), with Finseraas (2009) suggesting that countries with higher income inequality tend to be more supportive of income redistribution.
-About 76% of respondents in Ireland indicated that they either ‘agree’ (45%) or ‘agree strongly’ (31%) that the government should reduce income differences.
-This percentage is higher than the European average (71%), and the one observed in other northern European countries such as the UK (70%), Iceland (68%), Norway (68%), Sweden (66%), and Finland (62%).
+The overall levels of support for income redistribution in 2023 shown in Figure 2.1 is in line with the south/north geographical divide identified before (Meuleman et al., 2018), with Finseraas (2009) suggesting that countries with higher income inequality tend to be more supportive of income redistribution.
+About 76 per cent of respondents in Ireland indicated that they either ‘agree’ (45%) or ‘agree strongly’ (31%) that the government should reduce income differences.
+This percentage is higher than the European average (71%), and the one observed in other northern European countries such as the UK (70%), Iceland (68%), Norway (68%), Sweden (66%) and Finland (62%).